Colorado State University is on the rise – both academically and athletically.

 Colorado State is routinely highlighted in national rankings recognizing top universities and programs.

-Tied as top-ranked university in Mountain West
+A top-ranked university in the Mountain West

 Top 1% of universities worldwide

 The Center for World University Rankings has continuously placed CSU in the top 1% of universities worldwide.
-CSU ranked No. 258 out of more than 19,500 universities globally in the 2022-23 rankings, the largest academic ranking of global universities.
+CSU ranked No. 258 out of more than 20,500 universities globally in the 2022-23 rankings, the largest academic ranking of global universities.

-1 of 387 Best Colleges
+1 of 389 Best Colleges

 Top public university